7wmr/sphinx-demo/README.rst

    $ sphinx-quickstart

-Update the following line in the file `docs/source/conf.py`
+Update the following line in the file ``docs/source/conf.py`` to use the Read The Docs theme.

 .. code:: python